ska-sa/aiokatcp/doc/client/sensor_watcher.rst

 :class:`~.SensorWatcher` is a concrete implementation that processes the callbacks into a stored :class:`~.SensorSet` with the mirrored sensors.
-It can also (via subclassing and overriding :meth:`~.SensorWatcher.rewrite_name`) modify the names of the mirror sensors as they are created, which may be useful for proxying.
+It can also (via subclassing and overriding :meth:`~.SensorWatcher.rewrite_name`) modify the names of the mirrored sensors as they are created, which may be useful for proxying.

 Sensor monitoring operates on a state machine, and state changes are reported